If you’re a writer, you like hot drinks. If you’re a writer and you don’t like hot drinks, get out. You’re ruining my statistics.

 In fact, once you try this tea you’ll be addicted.
 And then you’ll appreciate this recipe because you’ll need a way to make bucketfuls of tea in the shortest time.
 And that’s what this ginger tea recipe is all about.
 All the quality with half the effort.
-Or ginger tea, the
+Or ginger tea, the no-fuss, easy way.

 Actually, maybe I should just show you how to make this tea by video.
 That’d probably be easier for you.
 That probably means I should put some pants on.